My day-to-day workflow is that everything I’m actively working on lives on my desktop.

 Open your Chrome Browser, go to the top left (by the apple symbol) and select Chrome > Preferences…

-Next, select Advanced (on the bottom left of your desktop screen), toggle it open.
 From there you’ll find Downloads.
+If you don’t see Downloads, then toggle open Advanced (on the bottom left of your desktop screen).
 Click the Change button in the top right.

 Once you click Change, a pop-up window will have you navigate to where you want to save future downloads.
 Navigate to your desktop and click the Select button.